kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 The list of lead actors is filtered to only show actors who have been lead actor in at least 4 movies.
 The list of supporting actors is filtered to only show actors who have been a supporting actor in at least 4 movies.

 The first metric analyzed is profit.
 I normalized the profit metric by dividing each actor’s average profit by the overall average profit.
 This shows the profit metric’s percent difference from the mean value.
+I set the profit baseline (the minimum value to be captured by the analysis) to the 75th percentile of normalized profit for all movies - which is equal to 2.09, or a little bit more than twice the average profit.

-There are 48 lead actors - including Robert Pattinson, Bryce Dallas Howard, and Steve Carell - and 205 supporting actors - including Seth MacFarlane, Kristen Stewart, and Anna Kendrick - with an average normalized profit greater than two - indicating that the movies these actors appear in have an average profit that is at least twice the overall average (a value of one is an average value).
+There are 48 lead actors - including Robert Pattinson, Bryce Dallas Howard, and Steve Carell - and 128 supporting actors - including Billy Boyd, Josh Hutcherson, and Joel David Moore - with an average normalized profit greater than two - indicating that the movies these actors appear in have an average profit that is at least twice the overall average (a value of one is an average value).

 ***Top Experienced Lead Actors by Normalized Avg.
 Profit***
 | ```actor_1_name```  | ```avg_profit_millions``` | ```normalized_profit``` |